nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 ## Sum up

-We went through how to create a simple HTML and CSS inside SVG, to fully animate and change CSS rules based on the color scheme of the user.
-Thanks for reading and I hope this helps and/or inspires you to create something.
+We went through how to create a simple HTML and CSS inside SVG, to fully animate and change CSS rules based on the user's color scheme.
+We also saw how to render the SVG file properly in the Markdown file on GitHub.
+You are now ready to pimp out your GitHub READMEs.
+Go crazy!

+Thanks for joining and reading.
+I hope this helps and/or inspires you to create something.

 Until the next one, cheers.